 If your CO detector does go off, leave your house immediately and call your local fire department.
 They have the necessary equipment to check your home to confirm whether you have a carbon monoxide leak.
 You and your family may need to go to the Emergency Room for treatment if the leak is confirmed.

 The best way to protect your family against carbon monoxide poisoning is to be proactive about caring for your home.
-Call Aurora Edmonds Furnace Cleaning to arrange an appointment to have your furnace cleaned today.
+Call Aurora Edmonds Furnace Cleaning at 425.215.0838 to arrange an appointment for furnace cleaning in Greater Seattle.
 It will give you peace of mind.

 Carbon Monoxide is Hazardous to Your Health